Graduate Study at Duke

 Cultural anthropology today is marked by the dynamism of the times.
 No longer just the study of remote societies, the field explores how people produce, inhabit and make sense of all corners and aspects of today's globalized world.
 The Department at Duke is committed to studying the politics of culture, power, and history and the complex questions of theory, method, and interpretation that this project demands.
 We offer both a doctoral program leading to a Ph.D. in Cultural Anthropology, and a smaller JD/MA program for incoming law students wishing to pursue an MA in Cultural Anthropology.
 We do not have a stand alone MA program.

 Graduate students have consistently received prestigious national and international grants for their fieldwork and the department has an almost 100% placement record in tenure-track teaching jobs for Ph.D.’s.
 The department also hosts a regular colloquia series, in which outstanding national and international anthropologists present their work.
 Faculty are closely connected to many other departments and programs on campus, including African and African-American Studies, the Global Health program, Women’s Studies, Music, History, Latin American and Caribbean Studies, the Latino/a Studies Center, the Asian Pacific Studies Institute, Center for South Asian Studies, Documentary Film Studies, and the Franklin Humanities Center.
-The department is also home to the editorial offices of the Cultural Anthropology Journal.

 The Doctoral Program